sdkdeepa/NLP-app/README.md

 # Stage 5 - Service Workers

 The rubric item for "Offline Functionality" criteria says:
-<italics> The project must have set up service workers in webpack.</italics>
+_The project must have set up service workers in webpack._
 Go to the webpack config file, and add the setup for service workers.
 Test that the site should be available even when you stop your local server.

 # Stage 6 - Deployment